DSAnup/Projects/Python/Web Scraping & Crawling/amazon product info/Readme.md

-code are under developing.
+Code are under developing.
-please use this link for demo check : https://www.amazon.com/Hanes-Womens-Stretch-Cotton-Raglan/dp/B01MRWOX6V
+Please use this link for demo check : https://www.amazon.com/Hanes-Womens-Stretch-Cotton-Raglan/dp/B01MRWOX6V